-0.3 cm \begin{remark} By Lemma \ref{lemma2.1} and Theorem \ref{theorem5.2}, the single-tape nondeterministic Turing machine $U_1$ that is equivalent to the nondeterministic Turing machine $U$ (i.e., $L(U_1)=L(U)$) is also in the enumeration $e$.
-Or when working in the ``there exists no accepting path" condition, the single-tape ${\rm co}\mathcal{NP}$ machine $U_1$ is also in the enumeration $e$.
-Specifically, we know from the proof of Theorem \ref{theorem5.2} that, for any $i\in\mathbb{N}_1$, we can make the multi-tape universal nondeterministic Turing machine $U$ run at most $|w|^{i+1}$ steps for all input $w\in\{0,1\}^*$ (i.e., $U$ runs within time $O(n^{i+1})$); by Lemma \ref{lemma2.1}, such a machine is equivalent to a single-tape nondeterministic $O(n^{2(i+1)})$ time-bounded Turing machine $U_i$, i.e., $L_s^i=L(U_i)$, and the single-tape nondeterministic $n^{2(i+1)}+2(i+1)$ time-bounded Turing machine $(U_i,2(i+1))$ is in the enumeration $e$.
-But we have that $L_s\ne\overline{L}(U)$ (note that $L_s=L(U)$).
-Indeed, since for any input $w\in\{0,1\}^*$, $w\in L_s$ if and only if $w\not\in\overline{L}(U)$. \end{remark}
+0.3 cm \begin{remark} By Lemma \ref{lemma2.1} and Theorem \ref{theorem5.2}, the single-tape nondeterministic Turing machine $U_1$ that is equivalent to the nondeterministic Turing machine $U$ (i.e., $L(U_1)=L(U)$) also appears in the enumeration $e$.
+Likewise, when the machine is required to operate under the condition ``there exists no accepting path", the corresponding single-tape ${\rm co}\mathcal{NP}$ machine $U_1$ appears in the enumeration $e$ as well.
+More precisely, the proof of Theorem \ref{theorem5.2} shows that for any $i\in\mathbb{N}_1$ one can force the multi-tape universal nondeterministic Turing machine $U$ to run in at most $|w|^{i+1}$ steps on every input $w\in\{0,1\}^*$ (i.e., $U$ runs within time $O(n^{i+1})$).
+By Lemma \ref{lemma2.1}, such a machine is equivalent to a single-tape nondeterministic Turing machine $U_i$ that runs in time $O(n^{2(i+1)})$, so $L_s^i=L(U_i)$.
+The single-tape nondeterministic Turing machine $(U_i,2(i+1))$ with time bound $n^{2(i+1)}+2(i+1)$ therefore appears in the enumeration $e$.
+Nevertheless $L_s\ne\overline{L}(U)$ (note that $L_s=L(U)$).
+Indeed, for any input $w\in\{0,1\}^*$, one has \end{remark}

 0.3 cm